hyunseung-data/hyunseung-data.github.io/_pages/about.md

 ## Current Research

 **Reallocation Channel of a Minimum-Wage Shock** *(with Prof. Jungmin Lee)*
 > Analyzing labor reallocation following Korea's 30%+ minimum wage increase using 300M+ employer-employee matched administrative records.
-Employing DiD methodology to identify how regional business cycles moderate employment and reallocation effects.
+Employing TWFE methodology to identify how regional business cycles moderate employment and reallocation effects.

 **Family-Friendly Firms and the Motherhood Penalty** *(with Tammy Lee & Prof. Jungmin Lee)*
-> Investigating how workplace flexibility mitigates the motherhood penalty using causal forest models for heterogeneous treatment effect estimation.
+> Investigating how workplace amenity mitigates the motherhood penalty using causal forest models for heterogeneous treatment effect estimation.

 ---